barbarametzler/barbarametzler.github.io/index.md

 <br><br>

 I'm a Research Associate with the Science of Cities and Regions group at the Alan Turing Institute.
-I'm interested in leveraging deep learning techniques and satellite imagery to enhance traditional data and models for understanding urban areas.
+I'm interested in people, data and foundation models - currently thinking about foundation models in GeoAI.

 Before joining the Alan Turing Institute, I obtained my PhD at Imperial College London as part of the [Global Environmental Health Research Group](http://globalenvhealth.org/) and the [Pathways to Equitable Healthy Cities](http://equitablehealthycities.org/) collaboration.
 My PhD research focussed on characterising urban development with high-resolution satellite imagery and machine learning in Sub-Saharan Africa.